feczkob/kotlin-quasi-constructor/README.md

 - The class should have a primary constructor that accepts a collection of some generic type `T`.
 - The class should have a secondary constructor that accepts a collection of some different generic type `K`.
 - The secondary constructor should be able to convert the collection of the different type to the collection of the primary type (`collection<K> -> collection<T>`).
-- The client should be able to use the class with the type they are most comfortable with, without having to know which method to use.
+- The client should be able to use the class with the type they like (or have at hand), without having to know which method to use.

 These points are unrealistic in the vast majority of real scenarios, but still, they serve the purpose of easing the burden of the clients, while making the class more flexible and usable.
 Luckily, there's a way taking advantage of Kotlin's companion objects and operator overloading to fulfill all requirements.